Affidavits of Heirship: Simplifying Estate Distribution Outside of Probate Court

 - That the decedent died without any debts or unpaid taxes

-The Affidavit must be signed in the presence of a Notary Public by two disinterested persons with personal knowledge of the decedent and their family.
+Two disinterested persons who personally know the decedent and their family must sign the Affidavit in the presence of a Notary Public.
 “Disinterested” means that the witnesses do not stand to inherit the property.
 In some situations, finding two disinterested witnesses can be challenging, and the family must therefore consider other options.

 Contact J Nichols Law, PLLC, to Discuss Options for Probate